bmjaron/capstone/README.md

 ![pic_3](https://github.com/bmjaron/capstone/assets/115658357/8a626f9b-fb52-49b0-92e7-674135b161c1)

+We also see that most of the words in political article descriptions are intuitive.
+They include politics-unique words like Trump, House and Senate.

 # IV.
 Text Cleaning

 In order to properly process our articles, we used a relatively conventional cleaning and tokenization process using NLTK's built-in functions.
 We first strip all text of special characters and punctuation using regular expression.
 We then used NLTK's tokenizer.
 We also stemmed and lemmatized, and removed all English stopwords.